alex-eg/iris/README.md

 It's recommended to store one global term and handle it inside the module.

-Also you can perform http and https GETs using the following command, which returns list, containing request URL, or an `error` atom
+Also you can perform http and https GETs using the following command, which returns list, containing request URL, or an `error` atom:

      	Response = gen_server:call(root, {get_http, QueryURL})